attainu/python-project-avinod-kumar-au9/README.md

 #### For Interactive Mode

-Type interactive
+Type 1

 #### For File Mode
-Type file
+Type 2
-And type your path of the file
+And type your file path

 ## List of User Commands
 Users can interact with the Parking Lot system via a following simple set of commands which produce a specific output: